Gotteslob: Changes in 2013

 Some songs were composed for the 2013 edition, including the melody for "Heilig, heilig, heilig Gott" by Oliver Sperling.
 Some songs were moved from regional sections to the common section, including Christoph Bernhard Verspoell's Christmas carol "Menschen, die ihr wart verloren".
 Some songs were added, including Tersteegen's "Gott ist gegenwärtig", the penitential "Zeige uns, Herr, deine Allmacht und Güte", written in 1982 by Raymund Weber to an older melody, the midsummer hymn "Das Jahr steht auf der Höhe", and "Herr, du bist mein Leben" (Lord, You are my life), a translation of a popular Italian 1977 "Symbolum" by Pierangelo Sequeri.

 Hymns

 Hymns include "Den Herren will ich loben" and others by Maria Luise Thurmair.
-"Ein Haus voll Glorie schauet" is a popular hymn for consecration of a church and its anniversaries.
+"Ein Haus voll Glorie schauet" is a popular hymn for consecration of a church and its anniversaries; however, the version of "Ein Haus voll Glorie schauet" in Gotteslob is a modern song written for the 1975 edition of Gotteslob that differs dramatically from the traditional hymn by the same name from 1875.

 Among the regional hymns are the Easter hymn "Das Grab ist leer, der Held erwacht", the Trinity hymn "Gott Vater, sei gepriesen" and the Marian hymn "Nun, Brüder, sind wir frohgemut".